 More information?
 Get the white paper

-GMW lawyers has released a new white paper to help expats facing divorce.
+GMW lawyers has released a white paper to help expats facing divorce.
 Learn more about what’s included and download the divorce white paper: Top 10 FAQ about divorce – for expats living in the Netherlands.

 Marjet Groenleer is an attorney-at-law and associate partner at GMW lawyers in The Hague.
 She has been active in family law for more than 15 years, focused on on (international) divorces.
 Marjet is a trained divorce mediator with the vFAS (Dutch Association of Family mediators and lawyers).

 Marjet has a particular interest and a profound knowledge of the international aspects of family law.
 She is an expert in dealing with complex financial and multi-jurisdictional cases of an international family breakdown.
 Because of her experience and previous jobs, she is familiar with several foreign legal systems.
 A great number of her clients are expats.
 She understands the needs of expats working for the various international organisations and companies based in The Netherlands, specifically in the area of The Hague (lsuch as EPO, Estec, OPCW, NATO, the tribunals, ICC, Shell, etc.)